APPENDICES

 NOTES

-Charles SAVOIE's wife was Judith ARCENEAUX, probably a cousin of Basile on his mother's side.
+Charles SAVOIE's wife was Judith ARCENEAUX, Basile's maternal aunt.
 I am following Basile's marriage records, not Arsenault, for the identification of his parents.
+Louis DESROCHES was the older brother of Basile's fater & also settled at Malpèque.
+See De La Roque.

 [top of page DEROCHE]